Ephemeral architecture: Early modern period, Renaissance and Baroque

 Baroque art sought the creation of an alternative reality through fiction and illusion, resorting to foreshortening and illusionist perspective, a tendency that had its maximum expression in festivities, the playful celebration, where buildings such as churches or palaces, or a neighborhood or an entire city, became theaters of life, in scenarios where reality and illusion were mixed, where the senses were subverted to deception and artifice.
 The Counter-Reformationist Church played a special role, seeking to show its superiority over the Protestant Churches with pomp and pageantry, through events such as solemn mass, canonizations, jubilees, processions or papal investitures.
 But just as lavish were the celebrations of the monarchy and the aristocracy, with events such as coronations, royal weddings and births, funerals, ambassador visits, any event that allowed the monarch to display his power to the admiration of the people.
 Baroque festivities involved a conjugation of all the arts, from architecture and the plastic arts to poetry, music, dance, theater, pyrotechnics, floral arrangements, water games, etc. Architects such as Bernini or Pietro da Cortona, or Alonso Cano and Sebastián Herrera Barnuevo in Spain, contributed their talent to such events, designing structures, choreographys, lighting and other elements, which often served them as a testing ground for future more serious endeavors.
-The baldachin for the canonization of Saint Elizabeth of Portugal thus served Bernini for his future design of St. Peter's baldachin, and Carlo Rainaldi's quarantore (sacred theater of the Jesuits) was a model of the church of Santa Maria in Campitelli.
+The baldachin for the canonization of Saint Elizabeth of Portugal thus served Bernini for his future design of St. Peter's Baldachin in St. Peter's Basilica, and Carlo Rainaldi's quarantore (sacred theater of the Jesuits) was a model of the church of Santa Maria in Campitelli.